-Working closely with fifteen North Australian Aboriginal and Torres Strait Islander artists and ten African and African Diaspora artists, Cairns Art Gallery has curated this ground-breaking exhibition which brings together newly commissioned and loaned works across a range of art forms and media.
-For each artist, the physicality of the face, as a marker of identity, is explored and redefined within particular social, cultural, and political frameworks and contexts, to offer new meanings and interpretations.
+Working closely with fifteen North Australian Aboriginal and Torres Strait Islander artists and ten African and African Diaspora artists, Cairns Art Gallery curated this ground-breaking exhibition which brought together newly commissioned and loaned works across a range of art forms and media.
+For artists in the exhibition the physicality of the face, is a device for redefining identity within particular social, cultural, and political frameworks and contexts, to offer new meanings and interpretations.

-Shop Artists
+Shop

 Aboriginal and Torres Strait Islander Artists